TotallyInformation/node-red-contrib-uibuilder/README.md

 # node-red-contrib-uibuilder

-A Node-RED UI web user interface builder.
+A Node-RED web user interface builder.

 Designed as an *experimental* alternative to the Node-RED Dashboard.
 Be warned that this project is currently very much **alpha** quality.
 It should pretty much work but only in a limited way.